The Future of Film Begins with You.

 OSLO, NORWAY

-The Craft Certification Program.
+The Into The Industry Certification Program.

 We’re changing how people get started in the film industry by cutting crap advice like getting into debt with film or acting school or externships.
 You learn your craft on professional sets while you get PAID.